meilisearch/documentation/learn/advanced/pagination.md

 #### Search pages with `hitsPerPage` and `page`

-`hitsPerPage` defines the maximum number of search results in a page.
+`hitsPerPage` defines the maximum number of search results on a page.

-Since `hitsPerPage` defines the number of results in a page, it has a direct effect on the total number of pages for a query.
+Since `hitsPerPage` defines the number of results on a page, it has a direct effect on the total number of pages for a query.
 For example, if a query returns 100 results, setting `hitsPerPage` to `25` means you will have four pages of search results.
 Settings `hitsPerPage` to `50`, instead, means you will have only two pages of search results.

 The following example returns the first 25 search results for a query: